Admissions and Financial Aid

 Note 2: Foreign students should note that the MS Information Systems program is certified as a STEM program (see U.S. Immigration and Customs Enforcement Student and Exchange Visitor Program and CIP Code 11.0103) potentially allowing a longer post-graduation training stay in the U.S.

 Note 3: Students applying for Graduate Certificate programs are NOT required to submit GRE scores.
 Students that successfully complete a graduate certificate program in Information Systems (both offered on-campus and by distance) that includes the foundation courses of SIE 505, 507, 515, 525 and 550 in their certificate programs and receive a B or better in all of these courses are not required to submit a GRE score for admission to the full non-thesis MS programs in Information Systems (offered on-campus and by distance), Spatial Informatics (offered by distance only) and Spatial Information Science and Engineering – Project Option (offered on campus only).
 The 5 foundation courses automatically count towards the 10 courses required for the full MS degree.
+Typically to qualify for loans, grants, and assistantships through the financial aid office, a student must be enrolled in a full graduate degree rather than a graduate certificate program.

 Note 4: Students pursuing a non-thesis graduate degree in SCIS, such as the MSIS, may complete a GRE Waiver Request.
 If they qualify in the opinion of the graduate coordinator, they may be granted a waiver.